GangLiTarheel/DeepGWAS/README.md

 ## News and Updates
 03.15.2022
 * Version 0.1.0
-  + Gang uploaded the script for training and evluation.
+  + Gang uploaded the script for training and evaluation.

 ## Installation